brecht-horn/censys-assessment/README.md

 ```

 ## General Approach
 I created this app using Javascript, React and Vite, to leverage their readability, testability, and performance capabilities.
-I'm personally a big fan of how react abstracts way my interaction with the DOM and creates easy state management with 'UseState'.
+I'm personally a big fan of how React abstracts away my interaction with the DOM and lets me think of state changes throughout the render lifecycle.

 What I would improve given more time --
 - Incorporate the .env file for added security.
 It gave me some problems but rather than spend too much time on it during the assessment, I simply moved on.